thisdot/lets-chat-with/README.md

 - In the fifth step, just enter names for your user pool and app client.
 - In the last step, review your settings and create the user pool.

 > If you are planning to deploy a staging environment and use its user pool for local development, you can skip to the "Configuring Environments and Deployment" section.
-And then fill in the value of the created pool into your `environment.local.ts`.
+And then fill in the value of the created pool into your `.env`.

-The newly created pool information needs to be configured in [apps/client/src/environments/environment.local.ts](./apps/client/src/environments/environment.local.ts) for the main app and in [apps/client/src/environments/environment.local.ts](./apps/client/src/environments/environment.local.ts) for the admin app.
-You can find the `userPoolId` directly in the list of your user pools or in the details of the pool in the "User pool overview" section.
-To obtain `userPoolWebClientId` you need to go to the pool details and under `App integration` tab find `App client list` section you'll find the `Client ID` value.
+The newly created pool information needs to be configured in [.env](./.env) for the main app and in [serverless/.env](./serverless/.env) for the admin app.
+You can find the `USER_POOL_ID` directly in the list of your user pools or in the details of the pool in the "User pool overview" section.
+To obtain `USER_POOL_WEB_CLIENT_ID` you need to go to the pool details and under `App integration` tab find `App client list` section you'll find the `Client ID` value.

-> Don't forget to also replace the `<region>` placeholder in your environment files with the actual region you are using (e.g. "us-east-1").
+> Don't forget to also replace the `REGION` value in your `.env` files with the actual region you are using (e.g. "us-east-1").

 ### Offline Serverless Backend